-Ketosis is a very good way to lose weight as it induces the metabolism of starvation.
+Ketosis is an excellent way to lose weight as it induces the metabolism of starvation.

 The body stops trying to burn sugars for energy and starts burning fat stores instead.
 It also affects your nervous system, elevates your mood, and suppresses appetite.

 What are the advantages of the Ketogenic Diet?

 - Faster Weight Loss– Low-no carbs means your body is burning fat for fuel.

 - Better Brain Function– the keto diet is high in healthy fats – these are crucial for better cognitive function.

 - Reduced Risk of Metabolic Syndrome– Low-carb diets, particularly the keto diet, highly effective at reducing risk factors of metabolic and heart diseases.